-Native to eastern Asia, the Japanese quince, Chaenomeles speciosa, is suitable for growers in Zones 5-9.
+Native to eastern Asia, the Japanese quince, Chaenomeles speciosa, is suitable for growers in Zones 5 to 9.

-A thorny, deciduous flowering shrub that produces tart, edible fruit.
-Growing in a mounded form, it matures to 5-6 feet tall and wide.
+This is a thorny, deciduous flowering shrub that produces tart, edible fruit.
+Growing in a mounded form, it matures to five to six feet tall and wide.

 Its tangled, prickly stems can be pruned into a hedge, providing a spring profusion of pretty blooms in shades of pink, red, or white.

-Several cultivars are available, such as ‘Falconnet Charlet,’ that blooms in early spring with salmon-pink flowers, and is suitable for planting as a thorny privacy screen, or as a back of border specimen plant.
+Several cultivars are available, such as ‘Falconnet Charlet,’ that blooms in early spring with salmon-pink flowers.
+It is suitable for planting as a thorny privacy screen, or as a back of border specimen plant.

-‘Double Take Orange’ is a compact cultivar that tops out at 4-5 feet tall, and produces clusters of double petalled bright orange blooms in early spring.
+‘Double Take Orange’ is a compact cultivar that tops out at four to five feet tall, and produces clusters of double-petaled bright orange blooms in early spring.

-Ideal for low hedging, or planting underneath windows, or part of mixed borders, it has ornamental appeal as well as providing a thorny welcome to anyone who comes close.
+Ideal for low hedging, or planting underneath windows or as a part of mixed borders, it has ornamental appeal as well as providing a thorny welcome to anyone who comes close.

-C. japonica is a smaller species that thrives in Zones 5-9 and grows 2-3 feet tall and 3-6 feet wide in a dense, branching form.
+C. japonica is a smaller species that thrives in Zones 5 to 9.
+It grows two to three feet tall and three to six feet wide in a dense, branching form.
 A profusion of flowers bursts forth in early spring, followed by light green foliage.